Hal Clements

 Hal Clements (1869-1957) was an American actor and director of silent films.
 He starred in dozens of silent films.
 He married writer Olga Printzlau.

 Clements was part of Kalem Studio's Jacksonville film crew.
-In 1914, he directed and managed the studio's comedy unit in Santa Monica featuring Ruth Roland and John Brennan (actor).
+In 1914, he directed and managed the studio's comedy unit in Santa Monica featuring Ruth Roland and John Brennan.
 He portrayed General John Pershing in a Thomas Ince film.
 In 1916 he was managing director of the new Gate City Feature Film Company.